Basic Plugin

 }

 All ready!
-Now we can use various functions available to this class, for example, the onLoad
+Now we can use various functions available to this class, for example, the onLoad event for slash commands.

 That's it! start your bot application to try it out.